cloudytuts/website/content/en/tutorials/git/delete-local-and-remote-branches.md

 ```shell
 git push --delete origin feature/password-reset-form
 ```
-Which will ouput the following if the branch is succesfully deleted.
+Which will output the following, if the branch is successfully deleted.
 ```shell
 remote: This repository moved.
 Please use the new location:
 remote:   https://github.com/cloudyyuts/demo-app.git